Skip to main contentSkip to search

 Direct answer

-School refusal in autistic children is driven by real distress — sensory overload, anxiety, unmet IEP needs, or bullying.
-It is not defiance.
-You can request an urgent IEP meeting in writing at any time.
-The school must respond.
-Ontario's Education Act and AODA require schools to accommodate.
-A phased re-entry plan (reduced hours, quiet space, sensory accommodations) is a reasonable first ask.
-With 69,166 children on the OAP waitlist, school supports carry even more weight.
+School refusal in autistic children is often real distress, not defiance.
+Triggers may include sensory overload, anxiety, unmet IEP needs, or bullying.
+Request an urgent IEP meeting in writing.
+Ask for a phased re-entry plan with reduced hours, a quiet space, and sensory accommodations.
+With 71,263 children waiting for OAP funding, school supports carry more weight.

 Legal basis